University Park, College of Health and Human Development (HM)

 HOSPITALITY ENTREPRENEURSHIP OPTION: (offered only at Penn State Berks ) This option helps prepare students for careers as owners or managers of small independently-owned hospitality operations or as entrepreneurs within large hospitality corporations or management companies in hospitality segments such as a restaurants, hotels, and non-commercial operations.
 The entrepreneurship focus helps provide students with creative problem solving, opportunity recognition, and leadership skills necessary to effectively manage small or individual unit's hospitality operations.

-For the B.S. degree in Hospitality Management, a minimum of 120 credits is required.
-The B.S. degree program consists of three options: (1) Hospitality Management, (2) Management Dietetics, and (3) Hospitality Entrepreneurship.
+For the B.S. degree in Hospitality Management, a minimum of 120.5 credits is required.
+The B.S. degree program consists of two options: (1) Hospitality Management and Hospitality Entrepreneurship.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)